Blog

 Does CatDoes require any coding knowledge?

 No. CatDoes is designed for people with zero programming experience.
-You describe what you want in plain English and AI agents handle the design, code, backend, and deployment.
+You describe what you want in plain English and the Compose Agent handles the design, code, backend, and deployment.

 Can Cursor build a complete app from scratch?